biglizards/SoF-Notes/content/Events/Companions of Knut.md

 Astrid gets super freaked out by how everyone who's partaken of the feast wants to move around a lot and not stay with the same group for very long.

-We sleep around the caravan uneventfully i think
+We sleep around the caravan uneventfully i think.

----